Engineering-Research-and-Development/true-connector/README.md

 docker-compose up &

 ```
-If you are running docker on linux, you might need administrative rights (sudo)
+If you are running docker on Linux, you might need administrative rights (sudo)

 To check logs, execute following command: